HathorNetwork/hathor-wallet/QA.md

 1. **Late backup**
     1. Reset wallet and start a new one without doing backup.
 It must show a yellow warning saying a backup must be done.
     1. Do the backup (following procedures in the 'Initialization' tests).
 The backup message has to disappear.

+1. **Hardware wallet initialization**
+    1. Reset the wallet one more time.
+    1. Connect your Ledger device to the computer.
+The Ledger should be initialized already.
+    1. Open the Hathor app on Ledger.
+    1. On the desktop wallet, mark the checkbox and click 'Get Started'.
+    1. Choose 'Hardware Wallet'.
+    1. Wallet should go through both steps and show 'Step 1/2' and 'Step 2/2'.
+    1. On your Ledger, check it is requesting your authorization.
+    1. Deny the authorization request on Ledger (left button).
+It should show an error on the wallet.
+    1. Click 'Try again'.
+It goes through both steps and asks for authorization again.
+    1. Grant authorization request (right button).
+It will proceed to 'Loading transactions' screen.

+1. **Ledger wallet screen**
+    1. On the main wallet screen, confirm 'Address to receive tokens' is truncated (eg: 'HGZmqThwa6...').
+There should be a 'Show full address' button next to it.
+    1. Confirm there's no QR Code button under the truncated address.
+    1. Click on 'Show full address'.
+A modal will display asking you to compare the address on the wallet and on Ledger.
+    1. Check that the modal cannot be closed, not even by clicking outside it.
+    1. Confirm that both addresses (on wallet and Ledger) are the same.
+Copy this address on the computed.
+    1. Click both buttons on Ledger.
+Modal should close.
+    1. Send 10.00 HTR from another wallet to the copied address.
+    1. Check that the transaction appears in the list, the balance was updated and the address also changed.
+    1. Click on 'Generate new address' and validate it has changed.
+    1. Confirm again address on the wallet and on Ledger (by clicking 'Show full address').

+1. **Ledger send tokens**
+    1. Copy 2 different addresses.
+    1. Click on 'Send tokens' on the top menu.
+    1. Confirm that the token dropdown list cannot be clicked.
+A message saying this feature is disabled for hardware wallet is displayed when hovering the dropdown.
+    1. Confirm the Timelock checkbox is also disabled.
+    1. Click on 'Add another token' button.
+A modal is displayed saying the action is not supported.
+    1. Try sending a transaction to an invalid address.
+An error message should show up on the wallet.
+Nothing should be displayed on Ledger.
+    1. Send tokens to both copied addresses in the same transaction (2 outputs).
+A modal will be displayed asking to confirm operation on Ledger.
+    1. On Ledger, it should show 'Output 1/2' on the first line and the address + amount on the second line.
+After clicking both buttons, it shows 'Output 2/2' and the other output (address + value).
+    1. Clicking both buttons one more time will display the confirmation screen.
+Deny the transaction (left button).
+The modal will hide and an error message should appear on the wallet.
+    1. Click to send the transaction again.
+This time, approve it on the confirmation screen (right button).
+Ledger screen will show 'Processing...' for a while and the desktop wallet will display the modal while solving proof of work.
+    1. After transaction is completed, it closes the modal and goes back to main wallet screen.
+The first transaction on the list must have amount 0.00.

+1. **Ledger misc**
+    1. Go to the settings screen.
+    1. Click on change server.
+The usual Change Server screen should show up, but with no PIN field.
+Change to a new server.
+    1. On the settings screen, click on 'Set a passphrase'.
+It should show a modal saying the action is not supported and it should be done directly on Ledger.
+    1. Go to Custom Tokens on the top navigation bar.
+Clicking 'Create a new token' should display a modal saying action is not supported.
+    1. Lock wallet.
+It should go the screen asking to select the wallet type (software or hardware).
+    1. Choose 'Hardware Wallet' and go through the same process again.
+    1. When finished loading the wallet, it should show the same balance and transactions as before locking.

+1. **Ledger connection**
+    1. On Ledger, quit the Hathor app.
+The desktop wallet should lock (go to wallet type screen).
+This *does not* happen instantly.
+    1. Without opening the Hathor app on Ledger, click 'Hardware wallet'.
+Desktop wallet will stay on 'Step 1/2'.
+    1. Open the Hathor app on Ledger.
+Wallet should go to 'Step 2/2' after a few seconds and ask for authorization on Ledger.